 How to cook Tuscan Kale

-The tastiest and simplest way to make this wonderful vegetable is probably the most common in Italy:
+The tastiest and simplest way to make black kale is probably the most common in Italy:

 - sautéed in good olive oil